F5Networks/f5-appsvcs-templates/iappslx/README.md

 ## Logging

-All log messages should contain the worker name (TemplateWorker) for easier filtering.
+All log messages should contain the worker name (FAST Worker) for easier filtering.

 The following logging levels are used (from low priority to high):